The Dirt on Carpets

 There’s still one more problem you’ll have to contend with: environmental toxins.

-Not only is brand-new carpet not without its own health hazards, it may in fact be even more dangerous than dirty carpet.
+A brand-new carpet has its own health hazards, and may be even more dangerous than dirty carpet.

 Carpet is a no-win situation.
 When you install new carpet it immediately begins releasing poison into the air.
 It costs a fortune to regularly clean out the mounds of bacteria, mites, allergens that accumulate in no time flat.
 And by the time the chemicals have all leeched out it’s time to replace the carpet again.

 Compared to the numbers mentioned in the section on carpet cleaning, the average marble tiled floor—one of the most expensive options in flooring—costs an average of about $20 per square foot to install.
-So, for the same $10,000 it would cost to clean your carpets for five years you could put in a floor that will last well beyond five, ten, even twenty years, with practically no routine maintenance beyond sweeping, mopping and occasionally polishing.
+So, for the same $10,000 it would cost to clean your carpets for five years you could put in a floor that will last well beyond five, ten, even twenty years, with practically no routine maintenance beyond sweeping, damp mopping, and an occasional polish.

-Other, even less expensive options include a relative newcomer to the commercial flooring market—luxury vinyl plank flooring.
-Available in designs ranging from imitation hardwood to stone and even—believe it or not—fake carpet, LVP flooring is probably the most versatile, most durable flooring available.
+Other, even less expensive options include a relative newcomer to the commercial flooring market—luxury vinyl plank (LVP).
+Available in designs ranging from imitation hardwood to stone and even—believe it or not—carpet, LVP flooring is cost effective, versatile, and durable.

-Not to mention, it offers perhaps the best value proposition in all of commercial flooring.
+It offers the best value proposition in all of commercial flooring.
 Impervious to most damage, LVP can last decades with almost no maintenance beyond sweeping and mopping.

-And with an average installation bill of about $5-$10 per square foot, it would cost only about 25% to 50% of what you’d spend on carpet or natural stone tile to outfit that same 500-square-foot space in the example above in LVP.
+The average installation bill for LVP is $5-$10 per square foot.
+It only costs 25% to 50% of what you’d spend on carpet or natural stone tile to outfit that same 500-square-foot space.